 HCX OS Assisted Migration is a migration method within HCX where we can move supported guest OS VMs from a Hyper-V or KVM environment.
-The process to do so is once we have a functioning Service Mesh, we download a Sentinel agent and then install it on the VMs we want to migrate.
-Shortly afterwards, the Sentinel agents will register with the Sentinel Gateway and it can be seen HCX the HCX UI.
-Once there, we can migrate the VMs in a similar manner in which we migrate VMs located in a legacy vSphere environment.
-This is a really nice method where customers wish to move workloads from Hyper-V or KVM into a new VCF as an example.
+The process to do so is once you have a functioning Service Mesh, you download a Sentinel agent and then install it on the VMs in scope for migration.
+Shortly afterwards, the Sentinel agents will register with the Sentinel Gateway and it can be seen in the HCX UI.
+Once there, you can migrate the VMs in a similar manner in which you migrate VMs located in a legacy vSphere environment.
+This is a really nice method where customers wish to move workloads from Hyper-V or KVM into a new VCF deployment as an example.

-Please note that like single site bulk migration, OSAM single site is not supported in public cloud deployments such as VMC on AWS, AVC, GCVE etc.
+Please note that like single site bulk migration, and OSAM single site migration is not supported in public cloud deployments such as VMC on AWS, AVC, GCVE etc.

-I recently blogged about how we can use HCX to Bulk Migrate VMs from one cluster to another within the same vCenter server.
+I recently blogged about how you can use HCX to Bulk Migrate VMs from one cluster to another within the same vCenter server.
 In that post, I said it was one of two supported configurations for a single site HCX deployment (to my knowledge).
 This is the second supported configuration, albeit requiring the Enterprise license level.
-Remember to deploy the Cloud Manager first and then the Connector so the correct plugin is registered to the vCenter Server.
+Remember to deploy the Cloud Manager first and then the Connector so the correct plugin is registered to the vCenter Server for ease of use.
 A quick high level overview:

-We have the HCX Connector Cloud Manager and Connector both registered with the same vCenter server.
-On the Compute Profiles we have the OSAM service enabled, plus it also selected on the Service Mesh configuration page.
+Both the HCX Connector Cloud Manager and Connector both registered with the same vCenter server.
+On the Compute Profiles the OSAM service is enabled, plus it also selected on the Service Mesh configuration page.

 I’m going to demonstrate this process in my lab.
 My ‘KVM’ host in this case is my Synology NAS, which is running an Ubuntu 18 LTS VM.
 Whilst Synology uses QEMU rather than KVM, it happens to work by chance as they are somewhat related.
 In production, the source must be Hyper-V or KVM in order to be supported.